 As of 2014, most of the areas shot at the Del Amo Mall have now been demolished for a renovation to be finished in 2015.

-In the Special Edition features, Prop Master Steve Joyner reveals what five hundred thousand dollars in cash, actually looks like.
-Joyner goes on to say, that Quentin Tarantino insisted on authenticity, hence the actual sum of money.
+In the Special Edition features, prop master Steve Joyner reveals what $500,000 in cash actually looks like.
+Joyner goes on to say that Quentin Tarantino insisted on authenticity, hence, the actual sum of money.

 When Ordell first meets Max Cherry in his office, clearly visible beyond Max's desk is a large poster for Ringling Bros. and Barnum & Bailey Circus, for which Robert Forster's father, Robert Wallace Forster, Sr., once worked as an elephant trainer.